 Check Complaint Histories

-Our Ratings Tables also show counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period.
+Our Ratings Tables also show counts of complaints we gathered from local Better Business Bureaus (BBB) for a recent three-year period.
 Click here for more information on reported complaint counts.

 Try It Out

 Before joining any club, take a tour and ask questions.
 Most clubs provide prospective customers with free guest passes; be sure to take advantage of these offers.